 The financial sector in the Maldives is very narrow and is dominated by the banking industry.
 There are seven banks currently operating in the Maldives which include one locally owned commercial bank, branches of four foreign banks, one locally incorporated subsidiary of a foreign bank and an Islamic bank.
 The Non-bank financial institutions in the country consist of a finance leasing company, a specialized housing finance institution, insurance companies, money services businesses and securities market intermediaries.
 All banks and the non-bank financial institutions, except for the securities market intermediaries are licensed, regulated and supervised by the Maldives Monetary Authority.
 The Capital Market Development Authority (CMDA) is the regulator for the securities market in the Maldives.
-It has statutory powers to license securities market intermediaries including brokers, dealers, investment advisers, as well as stock exchanges and central depositories.
+It has statutory powers to license securities market intermediaries including brokers, dealers, investment advisers, asset managers, custodians, credit rating agencies as well as stock exchanges and central depositories.
+The regulatory powers are derived under the Maldives Securities Act, 2006 and Maldives Pension Act 2009.

 Banks currently in operation: